hamstah/awstools/lambda/sign-ssh-key/README.md

 Note that `secret-manager://` and `ssm://` with a wildcard will expand to a json object.

+The private key contains new lines which can be an issue with some tools to set the value in Secrets Manager or SSM so you can base64 encode it before saving to avoid the issue.

 ## Deploying

 The lambda function does not need any particular permissions.
 If you use KMS, Secrets Manager or SSM the lambda needs